mirage/irmin/doc/irmin-pack/design/layered_store.md

-﻿# Irmin-pack layered-store/GC design document
+﻿# Irmin-Pack Layered Store/GC Design Document

 Date: 2022-02-03

 ## Introduction

-This is a short document to describe the design of a garbage collection mechanism for irmin-pack (the variant of Irmin currently used by Tezos).
+This is a short document to describe the design of a garbage collection mechanism for `irmin-pack` (the variant of Irmin currently used by Tezos).

 **TL;DR**

-The irmin pack file stores objects.
+The `irmin-pack` file stores objects.
 References from one object to another are stored using the position of the referred-to object in the pack file.
-Currently, objects are never deleted, so disk usage grows indefinitely; this is the problem we want to solve.
-In order to delete old objects and reclaim disk space, whilst still referencing objects by their "position in the pack file", we replace an initial segment of the pack file -- up to a particular "garbage collection root commit" -- with an "object store", which essentially stores the live objects from the initial segment, indexed by their original position in the pack file.
+Currently, objects are never deleted, so disk usage grows indefinitely.
+This is the problem we want to solve.
+In order to delete old objects and reclaim disk space, whilst still referencing objects by their "position in the pack file," we replace an initial segment of the pack file -- up to a particular "garbage collection root commit" -- with an "object store."
+This essentially stores the live objects from the initial segment, indexed by their original position in the pack file.
 Every so often, we choose a new GC root commit and reconstruct the object store from scratch.
 In this way, disk usage is